 Musicians and Choir Singers

-There are two instrumental music groups that support the singing at Sunday morning Mass.
+There are three instrumental music groups that support the singing at Sunday morning Mass.

-If you would like to join in with either group please speak to Jane Murphy or Cari Depla.
+If you would like to join in with either group please speak to Jane Murphy, Jessica Pillow or Cari Depla.

 The task of the offertory counters is to count the weekly offerings and to prepare for banking.